smrutiranjantripathy/git/git-overview.md

   - To get list of tags
   - `git tag --list`
   - To push tags to remote repository
-  - `git push --tags origin master `
+  - `git push --tags origin <branch name> `
+Relases are done with tags becuase its easier track the commit id which was on environment when we do it tag specific.

 ##Git Reflog